jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ### VirtualBox Features

 If you are using Windows, Mac, or Linux you need to download the appropriate version from the VirtualBox homepage.
-Version 5.1.x (Septemeber 10th, 2017) is the [current version](https://www.virtualbox.org/wiki/Downloads "Latest VirtualBox").
+Version 6.x.x is the [current version](https://www.virtualbox.org/wiki/Downloads "Latest VirtualBox").

 [*Feature List for VirtualBox*](https://www.virtualbox.org/manual/ch01.html#virtintro "Feature List")